nus-cs2103-AY1920S1/duke/README.md

 #### Delete Expenses
 Duke Bunny can help you to delete specific expenses that you no longer need to keep track of.
-He can also help you to delete all expenses if you want to start anew when your monthly income has been received.

 - To delete an expense at index 2 of the list, send:
 	`delete e2`